ruqing-xu/ruqing-xu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: 许 茹清 #<a href='https://economics.cornell.edu/'>Department of Economics</a>, Cornell University.
+subtitle: 许茹清 #<a href='https://economics.cornell.edu/'>Department of Economics</a>, Cornell University.

 profile:
   align: right